Blueberries could be a small wonder for Delaware// here is the normal content // ?>

 Also working closely with Ernest is Extension IPM Specialist Joanne Whalen, who monitors the plots for the presence of spotted-wing drosophila, a potential, pesky fruit fly for the crop.
 The best bird netting won’t stop visits from fruit flies, however.
 If the presence of the spotted-wing becomes more of an issue, Extension experts will seek to find a solution to the pest.

 As the berries turn from green to blue and violet, they are picked and weighed from each bush.
 Taste tests at this stage are informal, with Carvel’s staff serving as willing taste critics.

 Three different experiments are being conducted at the trial site.
-In addition to the variety trial, the team is evaluating blueberries’ response to various soil and mulches that she and her team apply.
+In addition to the variety trial, the team are evaluating blueberries’ response to various soil and mulches that she and her team apply.

 Blueberries are traditionally planted with peat moss under the root, Ernest explains.
 They are evaluating less-costly alternatives.
 Materials being tested include pine bark fines, waste silage, composted saw dust horse bedding, chipped-up construction waste wood, and for control, no amendments at all.
 Mulching materials include the same list of ingredients, and also chopped corn stalks.
 The ongoing results are published in a vegetable and small fruit blog she and Gordon Johnson maintain, and articles also appear in the Weekly Crop Update.

 “Blueberries like wet conditions,” Ernest says, acknowledging that a very wet June has been good for the blueberry’s first year of production.’They’ve been very happy this summer,” Ernest adds.
 “They do well in bog-like conditions, but they aren’t an aquatic plant,” she cautions.